eea/eea.rancher.catalog/templates/matrix-riot/9/README.md

 The ports that must be accessed are:

 * Load Balancer : 80 and 443
-* Matrix: 8448 (for federation) and 3478 - UDP and TCP (for VOIP between 2 Matrix homeservers).
+* Matrix: 3478 - UDP and TCP (for VOIP between 2 Matrix homeservers).

+### Notes
+* Starting with version 1.7, we are not using port 8448 for federation, but creating a redirect to the https of the matrix server.
+Documentation is available: https://github.com/matrix-org/synapse/blob/master/docs/federate.md